mattriley/agile-avatars/README.md

 #### IO

-An __io__ function is an impure function that produces side effects or otherwise depends on the environment.
+An __io__ function is an impure function that depends on the environment.

 #### Subscriptions